Decdev-Conservation-Research-Foundation/business-plan/business-plan.md

 products, exceptional customer support, and a focus on continuous innovation.

 ## Operations Plan
-Decdev Conservation Research Foundation will be headquartered in [location], with a team of experienced engineers and scientists responsible for product development and support.
+Decdev Conservation Research Foundation will be headquartered in Delaware, with a team of experienced engineers and scientists responsible for product development and support.
 The company will leverage Microsoft's cloud and AI technologies to develop and deliver its carbon reduction solutions.
 The company will also establish partnerships with leading suppliers and manufacturers to